warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

 ### Export Particles

-*WarpTools* can write out
+You can write particles using the `ts_export_particles` tool as either

 - 3D volumes and corresponding CTF volumes
 - CTF corrected 2D particle image series

-using the `ts_export_particles` tool.

-Both are compatible with the latest version of RELION, RELION-5.
+Both output types are compatible with the latest version of RELION, RELION-5.
 For this tutorial we will write out 2D particle image series.
+(1) { .annotate }

+1. :man_raising_hand: if using 3D particles you need to launch refinements from the `relion` GUI, not the `relion --tomo` GUI.

 ```txt title="Export 2D particle series"
 WarpTools ts_export_particles \